gomathishankar28/ms4_bubbles/README.md

 - [psycopg2-binary](https://pypi.org/project/psycopg2-binary/): `psycopg2-binary` is PostgreSQL database adapter for the Python programming language.
 - [dj-database-url](https://pypi.org/project/dj-database-url/): `dj-database-url` allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.
 2. Create a `requirements.txt` file and freeze all the modules with the command `pip3 freeze > requirements.txt` in the terminal.
-3. Create a `Procfile` write `web: gunicorn boutique_ado.wsgi:application` in the file.
+3. Create a `Procfile` write `web: gunicorn bubbles.wsgi:application` in the file.
 4. `git add` and `git commit` and `git push` all the changes to the Github repositoty of this project.
 5. Go to Heroku and create a **new app**.
 Set a name for this app and select the closest region (Europe) and click **Create app**.
 6. Go to **Resources** tab in Heroku, then in the **Add-ons** search bar look for **Heorku Postgres**(you can type postgres), select **Hobby Dev — Free** and click **Submit Order Form** button to add it to your project.